ADGEfficiency/adgefficiency.github.io/_posts/2017-01-30-a-simple-look-at-the-efficiency-penalty-cost-of-renewables.md

 ---

-This article is a response to [Wind Integration vs. Air Emission Reductions: A Primer for Policymakers](https://www.masterresource.org/integrationfirming/wind-integration-and-emissions/), which claims the efficiency penalty of turning down fossil fuel power stations offsets the benefit of renewable power generation.
-This post details some simple modelling to determine if this is true.
+This post is a response to [Wind Integration vs. Air Emission Reductions: A Primer for Policymakers](https://www.masterresource.org/integrationfirming/wind-integration-and-emissions/), which claims the efficiency penalty of turning down fossil fuel power stations offsets the benefit of renewable power generation.
+I did some simple modelling to see if this is true.

-Renewable power generation brings a carbon benefit by avoiding fossil fuel generation.
+The carbon benefit of renewables arises from avoiding burning fossil fuels.
 Most generation (machines in general) is designed for optimum efficiency at maximum (or near maximum) load.
 Operation of the machine above or below the optimum load will incurr an efficiency penatly.
+This applies to fossil fuel generation such as coal boilers and gas turbines.

 Below I look at what the breakeven efficiency penalty would be to offset the benefit of renewable generation
 - total electricity demand of 1 GW